 There are cases when the type of housing intervention may not meet the needs of the household post-program entry.
 NC 505 prioritizes ensuring that all participants receive the type of services and placements they need to maintain stable and safe housing and make every effort to avoid participants re-entering homelessness.
-Therefore, transfers are prioritized over new entries.
+If there is an odd number of housing slots available and there are 2 households that meet the eligibility for the available resource, the household in the transfer queue will be prioritized.
 Transfers are appropriate for households with the following circumstances: